Patient-Derived Cells: The Essential Foundation for Personalized Drug Development.

 Not every program needs every cell type.
 For many ASO programs, fibroblasts or basic iPSC-derived cells are sufficient to screen candidates and measure efficacy.
 For gene editing programs, iPSC-derived cells in the target tissue are typically needed.
 The key question to ask your research team early: do we need a 3D organoid, or will a 2D differentiated culture give us the data we need to move forward?
 The answer depends on the disease, the tissue, and what is actually possible today.

-Why Patient Cells Are Not Optional
+Why Patient Cells Are Critical to personalized medicine research

 Patient-derived cells are required infrastructure for developing any individualized therapy.
 Without them, researchers cannot confirm that the mutation causes the expected cellular dysfunction, screen ASO candidates or gene editing guides, measure whether a therapy restores function, perform the safety testing (off-target analysis) required for gene editing, or generate the evidence the FDA requires for an IND filing.